oacore/ACT2/README.md

 citation_class_label
 citation_influence_label
 ```
-For descriptions of each feature, see (S.N.
-Kunnath et al., in preparation).
+For descriptions of each feature, see [paper](http://www.lrec-conf.org/proceedings/lrec2022/pdf/2022.lrec-1.363.pdf).
 ### How to Load
 #### Python
 ```python